What courses do I need to take for my degree and how many will I need to take?

 Will I receive funding for the summer and how are these decisions made?

 Although fewer students are funded during the summer than during the regular school year, there are teaching and fellowship opportunities available.
 Students who hold teaching appointments or fellowships during the regular school year may receive a waiver of tuition and fees for the subsequent summer sessions.
-For more information, see "Travel Support for Graduate Students."
+For more information, see "Financial Aid"